-TTU System has nearly $10 Billion Statewide Economic Impact in 2012
+TTU System Generates $10 Billion Statewide Economic Impact

 An economic impact study reveals a substantial increase from the TTU System’s statewide economic impact in 2011.